morea-framework/morea-framework.github.io/docs/instructors/quick-start.md

 Next, click "Use this template" and fill out the page:

  * Provide a repository name (typically the course number and semester).
- * Make the repo private.
+ * Make the repo private (if the organization associated with this repo is on the Team plan).
+Otherwise, you must keep the repo public so that you can publish your site using GitHub Pages.
  * Include all branches.

 It should look like this: